["learn"]

 Two Tamarind Ginger Margarita cocktails on a table in a classic Indian courtyard

-If fusion flavours are your thing, then this India-meets-Mexico Tamarind Ginger Margarita will blow your tastebuds.
+If fusion flavours are your thing, then this India-meets-Mexico Tamarind Ginger Margarita will blow your taste buds.
 The tamarind and lemon juice create a mouth-puckering base, and the orange liqueur and ginger syrup provide some sweet relief.

 6. Cucumber Cooler